-Janene Zakrajsek, owner of Pussy & Pooch pet boutiques in Los Angeles and Long Beach, Calif., says her Mutt Mingles are “our version of a ‘Yappy Hour’ for all.”
-Pussy & Pooch has been holding Mutt Mingles for almost five years, and the store works to make the events special for both dog and human participants.
-Mingles have included a tea party to celebrate International Dog Biscuit Appreciation Day, an Earth Day Bark for Green party and an Oktoberfest Dog Beer & Sausage-Fest.
+Janene Zakrajsek, owner of Pussy & Pooch pet boutiques in Los Angeles and Long Beach, Calif., says her Mutt Mingles is “our version of a ‘Yappy Hour’ for all.”
+Pussy & Pooch has been holding Mutt Mingles for almost five years, and the store works to make the events memorable for both dog and human participants.
+Mingles have included a tea party to celebrate International Dog Biscuit Appreciation Day, an Earth Day Bark for Green party, and an Oktoberfest Dog Beer & Sausage-Fest.

 “Minglers enjoy the freedom of letting their little ones run around the store leash-free for some much-needed pup playtime,” explains Zakrajsek.
 “Naturally, our guests also enjoy the refreshment, raffles, Pawbar tastings (at the store’s pet cafe), and other fun we create for them.”